sathomas/jsDataV.is/src/text/ch8/05-routes.md

 },
 ```

 This extra code takes care of the authorization, but there's still a problem with our model.
 In the previous section Run models only existed as part of a Runs collection, and the act of fetching that collection populated each of its models with summary attributes including, for example, `isGpsActivity`.
-The model could safely check that property whenever we tried to fetch the model details and, if appropriate, simultaneously initiate a request for the GPS data.
+The model could safely check that property whenever we tried to fetch the model details and, if appropriate, simultaneously initiate a request for the <span class="smcp">GPS</span> data.
 Now, however, we're creating a Run model on its own without the benefit of a collection.
 When we fetch the model, the only property we'll know is the unique identifier.
-We can't decide whether or not to request GPS data, therefore until after the server responds to the fetch.
+We can't decide whether or not to request <span class="smcp">GPS</span> data, therefore until after the server responds to the fetch.

-To separate the request for GPS data from the general fetch we can move that request to its own method.
+To separate the request for <span class="smcp">GPS</span> data from the general fetch we can move that request to its own method.
 The code is the same as before (except, of course, we get the authorization token from local settings).

 ``` {.javascript .numberLines}
 fetchGps: function() {